Alexander Volkanovski Net Worth, Career Earnings & Endorsements

 Here at SportsLens we have decided to take an in-depth look at Alexander Volkanovski’s net worth, career earnings and sponsorship deals.
 Alexander Volkanovski’s net worth is estimated to be in the region of $3.5 million.

 The 34-year-old is worth an absolute fortune and is one of the biggest names in the sport of MMA.
-The Australian MMA sensation has won 25 professional fights, including five UFC title fights.
+The Australian MMA sensation has won 26 professional fights, including six UFC title fights.
 Not only that, but he is one of the biggest commercial draws and most recognisable names in the entire UFC.

 Essentially Sports now estimates his net worth to be at least $3.5 million, based on his lifetime earnings.
 Volkanovski has had an outstanding career so far, and looks to further solidify his legacy as the best featherweight of all time.